wilkens-teaching/info3350-f20/README.md

 Each student in this course is expected to abide by the Cornell University [Code of Academic Integrity](http://theuniversityfaculty.cornell.edu/academic-integrity/).
 Any work submitted by a student in this course for academic credit will be the student's own work unless specifically and explicitly permitted otherwise.

 Using other people's code is an important part of programming but, for group projects, the code should be substantially the work of the group members (except for standard libraries).
-Any code used in projects that was not written by the group members should be placed in separate files and clearly labeled with their source
-URLs.
-If you have benefitted from online resources such as examples or StackOverflow answers, list the URLs in comments in your own code, even if you did not directly copy anything.
+Any code used in projects that was not written by the group members should be placed in separate files and clearly labeled with their source URLs.
+If you have benefitted from online resources such as StackOverflow, list the URLs in comments in your own code, even if you did not directly copy anything.

 Project work that relates to your other classes or research is encouraged, but you may not recycle assignments.
 There must be no doubt that the work you turn in for this class was done for this class.
-Whn in doubt, consult with me during office hours.
+When in doubt, consult with me during office hours.

 #### Disabilities

 Every student's access is important to us.
 If you have, or think you may have, a disability, please contact Student Disability Services for a confidential discussion: [sds_cu@cornell.edu](mailto:sds_cu@cornell.edu), 607-254-4545, or [sds.cornell.edu](https://sds.cornell.edu/).

-* Please request your accommodation letter early in the semester, or as soon as you become registered with [Student Disability Services](https://sds.cornell.edu/) (SDS), so that we have adequate time to arrange your approved academic accommodations.
+* Please request any accommodation letter early in the semester, or as soon as you become registered with [Student Disability Services](https://sds.cornell.edu/) (SDS), so that we have adequate time to arrange your approved academic accommodations.
 * Once SDS approves your accommodation letter, it will be emailed to you and to me.
 Please follow up with me to discuss the necessary logistics of your accommodations.
 * If you are approved for exam accommodations, please consult with me at least two weeks before the scheduled exam date to confirm the testing arrangements.
 * If you experience any access barriers in this course, such as with printed content, graphics, online materials, or any communication barriers, reach out to me and/or your SDS counselor right away.